JEE Main Chapter-wise Weightage 2026 for Physics, Chemistry, Maths

 Prioritize High-Weightage Chapters

-Based on the data above, chapters like Coordination Compounds (Chemistry), Ray Optics (Physics), and 3D Geometry (Maths) should be your top priority.
+Based on the data above, chapters like Coordination Compounds (Chemistry), Ray Optics (Physics), and 3D Geometry (Maths) should be your top priority, but balance them with conceptual depth.

 Don't Ignore "Easy" Marks